A lot or a little?

 Is it any good?

-On the one hand, Limbo is a brilliant puzzler.
-Players need to use objects governed by realistic physics to create avenues of progress.
+This brilliant and occasionally scary puzzler manages to bring players in on a mysterious journey across a surprising, and dangerous world.
+In Limbo, players need to use objects governed by realistic physics to create avenues of progress.
 You’ll push logs, cause platforms to swing by running from one end to another, and even alter gravity.
 The conundrums are often bedeviling, but they always make sense.

 Talk to your kids about ...